Why Should I Trust You, Anyway?

 Starting with our company's founder, who started dinking around MS-DOS when he was 8, the entire SmartyStreets company and culture has been built around being ridiculously awesome at what we do.
 And we're not just talking about address validation or programming.

 We're talking a developer who's fluent in piano and a former film composer so cool he has his own entry on IMDB.
-We have animators and an avid juggling enthusiast, and... well, Neo knows
+We have animators and an avid juggling enthusiast, and... well, Wes can land a 747.

 We're talking an office manager making a cake for every office birthday.
 From scratch.
 Like multiple layers, with the frosting and everything.